 That has not always been the case on the Caribbean coast of Mexico, where some rogue officials have caused some serious problems for visiting mariners over the years.
 It is strongly advised that ALL foreign boats visiting the east coast of Mexico (including those from the USA) arrive with a zarpe from their last port of call.
 In 2012 boats have had problems on the Caribbean side of Mexico when arriving without a Zarpe.

 For US boats obtaining a Zarpe is difficult, but not impossible.
+See Noonsite/USA/Formalities for the details.
 In many ports Zarpes are only issued to commercial vessels.
-For details on how to get a zarpe before departure from the US and the consequences if arriving in Mexico without one, see report here.
+Read the consequences of arriving in Mexico without one in the report here.

 Formalities can be time-consuming, but in the major ports there are maritime agents who will do the formalities for a fee, as will some of the marinas.